 Fusion reactions power the sun.
 By fusing hydrogen to helium, the sun releases vast amounts of energy towards Earth.

 It takes light 8 minutes and 20 seconds (1 astronomical unit) to reach us.
 Earth is the only planet known to harbor life because of the healthy portion of UV rays that heats it.
-Earth has had 2 major phases.

 The early stage was fast and catastrophic with tons of impacts and tremendous heating.
 Next, Earth had a period of cooling down starting in the Archean Eon.

 Sun fusion reaction heats the Earth

 As described in the core accretion model, the sun is so massive that it gathered up 99.9% of gas and dust in the solar system.
 Solar wind swept in hydrogen and helium closer to the sun because these particles were smaller in size.